scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 and important about themselves and, thus, choose to write about.
 This provides insight into the way they choose to self-present.
 In addition to particular themes, NMF also allows us to consider stylistic expression.
-Choosing the number of NMF components—these can be thought of as topics—is an arbitrary and iterative process.
+Choosing the number of NMF components—these can be thought of as topics to which users are clustered—is an arbitrary and iterative process.
 For the self-summary essay, we chose to start with 25.

 Several expected themes emerged.
 Some users, for example, chose to highlight personality traits.
 Some did so by mentioning specific characteristics such as